PierreLorenzi/HyperCardPreview/StackFormat.md

 This block contains the setting of a "Print Report" dialog.

 The lengths measured in pixels are not always the same in the data and in the dialog.
-They may be multiplied by a factor in-betweem.
+They may be multiplied by a factor in-between.

-These settings in the dialog are not saved in the file: "Print all cards" / "Print marked cards", and "Precision Adjustments".
+The following settings of the dialog are not saved in the data: "Print all cards" / "Print marked cards", and "Precision Adjustments".

 Offset | Type | Content
 --- | --- | ---